Built for macOS 26+ · lives in your menu bar

 Translate to

 Speech recognition and translation run 100% on-device using Apple's Speech and Translation frameworks — zero network requests, no LLM, no cloud.
-Nothing you hear or say is uploaded anywhere.
+AI summaries are opt-in: only if you turn them on does Cue send the transcript to your local claude / codex CLI to write the summary.

 Under the hood